 How To Determine If You’re Ready For A Second Dog

-If you get a second dog, you should know the pros and cons.
+If you get a second dog, know the pros and cons.
 But what can you do if you are seriously considering adding another dog to your family?

-You’ll also want to take a look at a few other things before you make a decision.
+You’ll also want to look at a few other things before you decide.

 Here are six ways to tell if you’re ready for a second dog: